Volunteering with Madison Cat Project

 Job Title: Adoption Fair Volunteer

-Summary: Adoption Fair Volunteers help to find forever homes for our shelter cats at our monthly adoption fair located 3205 Latham Dr.
+Summary: Adoption Fair Volunteers help to find forever homes for our shelter cats at our weekly adoption fairs that take place each Saturday at our main shelter.

 Duties and Responsibilities: